swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 let dinner = try await dinnerHandle.get()
 ```

-Detached tasks run to completion even if there are no remaining uses of their task handle, so `detach` is suitable for operations for which the program does not need to observe completion.
+Detached tasks run to completion even if there are no remaining uses of their task handle, so `asyncDetached` is suitable for operations for which the program does not need to observe completion.
 However, the task handle can be used to explicitly cancel the operation, e.g.,

 ```swift
 dinnerHandle.cancel()